-The center’s goal is to prepare students for life outside Episcopal and to help them embody the Portrait of a Graduate, much like Ravenel did for McCain.
+The center’s goal is to prepare students for life outside Episcopal and to help them embody the Portrait of a Graduate.
+It is named for the late Sen. John McCain '54 and his EHS mentor, teacher William B. Ravenel, a World War II veteran who inspired McCain to pursue a life of honor and service.
 The senator once said: “Mr. Ravenel changed my life.
 He gave me some moorings and a compass.
 He used his classroom as not only a way to teach English but also to teach values and standards and morals.

 The speakers and opportunities set up by the center take students outside of Episcopal to further their education and provide them real-world experience made possible by the School’s proximity to Washington, D.C.
 Goldstein adds: "Part of the vision of the McCain-Ravenel Center at EHS is to be the nexus of high-level partnerships for our community while connecting with unique teaching and learning moments in the national capital region and beyond."